sdiehl/stephendiehl.com/posts/haskell_2016.md

-For the language and community side there's been quite a bit of technical progress; probably not as much as some of us hope for, but Haskell is not a language of rapid hype, it's a multi-decade long engineering program.
+For the language and community side there's been quite a bit of technical progress; probably not as much as some of us hope for, but Haskell is not a language of rapid hype, it's a multi-decade engineering program.
 Avoiding success at all costs takes time and learning to accept the "long game" has been something I've come to accept with Haskell.
 Nevertheless I like to reflect on what's changed and what I think will matter in 2016.